Luisrosario2604/10-small-artificial-vision-projects/09 - Outliners remover/README.md

 Develop a method for Open3D to filter outliers in a 3D point cloud.
 There are different types of outlier filtering in the literature, in this exercise we will focus our attention on outlier filtering by radius (Python++ module).

+## Goals

+- Remove outliners of a cloud of 3D points

 ## Requirements

 * Python 3.7+